 These robustly engineered rings ensure the compression from the rafter connection translates into an incredibly strong roof, while also serving as a beautiful design feature.

 Nomad Shelter offers a 3 season insulation liner that is appropriate for milder climates, and is similar to an industry standard yurt liner.
 It features Reflectix double foil-backed bubble wrap.
 This is lined on both sides with a polyester mildew and fire resistant fabric.
 Our durable liner can be repeatedly moved without wear or breakage.

-There are many people in Alaska living with the Nomad Shelter liner as insulation for their primary residences.
+There are many people in Alaska living in Nomad Shelter yurts featuring four-season liner as insulation for their primary residences.
 The owners Lee and Jess Tenhoff also use the heavy four-season liner to insulate their residence yurts in Homer, Alaska.

-The stack is safest when it exits the peak of the shelter for optimum draft.
-The stack is supported in high winds by the cedar skylight frame which is anchored to the compression ring, providing the safest possible stack solution for extreme climates.
+The stove stack is safest when it exits the peak of your yurt for optimum draft.
+The stove stack is supported in high winds by the cedar skylight frame which is anchored to the compression ring, providing the safest possible stack solution for extreme climates.
 The stove stack can be angled on the interior of the yurt to allow your stove to be placed anywhere in the yurt you desire.